oleksiy5/parallel/README.md

      t1 -(1)->    resourceA <-(wait)-
         -(wait)-> resourceB <-(1)- t2

+     To prevent deadlocks:

-To prevent deadlocks, it is crucial to avoid circular dependencies between resources.
+Option 1 (design pattern): It is crucial to avoid circular dependencies between resources.
 By ensuring a consistent order of resource acquisition, we can eliminate the possibility of deadlocks.

+Option 2 (recognition mechanism): Use a recognition mechanism to detect the locked status of the resource and periodically check if it is available.

 examples: deadlock_and_sln